TIBCOSoftware/flogo-contrib/trigger/mqtt/README.md

 Triggers are configured via the triggers.json of your application.
 The following are some example configuration of the MQTT Trigger.

-### Start flow
+### Start a flow
-Configure the Trigger to handle a start flow. "settings" "topic" is the topic it uses to listen for incoming messages.
-So in this case the "endpoints" "settings" "topic" is "test_start" will start the "flowURI".
-The incoming message payload has to define "replyTo" which is the the topic used to return the flow ID.
+Configure the Trigger to start "myflow". "settings" "topic" is the topic it uses to listen for incoming messages.
+So in this case the "endpoints" "settings" "topic" is "test_start" will start "myflow" flow.
+The incoming message payload has to define "replyTo" which is the the topic used to reply on.

 ```json
 {